ReneNyffenegger/blob_wrapper-Oracle/README.md

 # blob_wrapper-Oracle

-A wrapper for Oracle's blob
+A wrapper for Oracle's blob datatype.